Epipremnum (ep-ih-PREM-num), known as Pothos plants, is one of the few successful genera enjoyed in homes and offices.

-Pothos can grow to 50′ feet or more in the wild, but NJoy is far more compact.
+The pothos vine can grow to 50′ feet or more in the wild, but NJoy pothos is far more compact.
 NJoy reaches a height of 6″ to 9″ inches and can trail or climb up to 10′ feet.

-‘NJoy’ has intense green color with cream to yellow variegation.
+‘NJoy’ has an intense green color with cream-to-yellow variegation.
 It has smaller leaves than most pothos plants.

-The amount of variegation changes depending on the amount of light.
+The number of variegation changes depending on the amount of light.
 Plants grown in darker conditions fade to straight green.
 Brighter conditions produce more prominent variegated leaves.